A near-infrared morphological comparison of high-redshift submm and radio galaxies: massive star-forming discs vs relaxed spheroids: Samples and supporting data

 \section{Samples and supporting data}

-The initial target sample for this study consisted of 39 sources, and comprised a complete sample of the 14 most radio-luminous radio galaxies at $z \simeq 2$, and the 25 brightest 850\,${\rm \mu m}$ sources in the SCUBA 8-mJy survey.
+The target sample for this study consisted of 29 sources, and comprised a complete sample of the 14 most radio-luminous radio galaxies at $z \simeq 2$, and 15 of the brightest 850\,${\rm \mu m}$ sources in the SCUBA 8-mJy survey.